 we have received a completed sign-up form that is signed (electronic or paper) from you confirming your agreement to Bulb’s SEG terms and conditions);

-your Installation has been checked for MCS certification;
+your Installation has been checked for MCS or Flexi-Orb certification;

-we are recorded on the national database as the “Supplier” in respect of your Installation;
+the earlier of either us being recorded on the national database as the “Supplier” in respect of your Installation, or

 You agree that you have entered into this Agreement with Bulb in your personal capacity and you have not entered into this Agreement with Bulb via any other third party agent.